Welding spatter to excess while you are welding is a nuisance, wastes material and time tidying up those little specs.

 Cut if off so that it doesn’t become the first bit of spatter blown off the end of your wire.
 Before you start to weld, feed a little wire and cut that blob off as you set your Stickout length.

-14. Minimize Spatter by Maintaining the Correct Distance from your Weld Pool
+14. Minimize Spatter By Maintaining The Right Distance From Your Weld Pool

 Aim to maintaining a consistent distance from your welding project.
 1/4 inch to 1/2 and inch will keep the welding arc stable.